ionic-zone/ionic.zone/_articles/fastlane/initialize-fastlane-for-your-cordova-ios-and-android-apps.md

 ### iOS

 Run `fastlane init` in your project folder (where your `config.xml` and `/platforms` directory exist).
-As we don't run this in a default iOS project as Fastlane expects, it can't automatically detect the platform and will ask you if this is actually an iOS project, which you confirm with `y`.
+As we don't run this in a default iOS project as Fastlane expects, it can't automatically detect the platform and will ask you if this is actually an iOS project, which you confirm with <kbd>y</kbd>.

 ![`fastlane init`](/assets/fastlane/fastlane-init-1.png)